-A new Florida Building Code went into effect on December 31.
-The 7th Edition Florida Building Code (2020) includes a number of changes to the Energy Conservation code.
-These changes will impact how new Florida buildings are constructed, lit, and controlled.
-A summary listing of some of the more impactful changes is provided below.
-Learn even more about the code changes and earn continuing education credits by attending short, live webinar training courses offered by the University of Central Florida’s FSEC Energy Research Center.
+The 7th Edition Florida Building Code (2020) includes a number of changes to the Energy Conservation Code that will impact how new Florida buildings are constructed, lit, and controlled.
+Learn about the code and these changes, and earn continuing education credits by attending live webinar training courses offered by the FSEC Energy Research Center.
+Register by October 8*.